 Patent applications for a range of related technologies, including MOE visual evaluation methods, Pattern determining algorithms, Spear fishing applications, Aquaculture and Military usage are in development

 Further developments are expected to reach the 99% effectiveness level

-By late 2018 we hope to be able to announce that 2 Australian and 3 overseas universities are testing our concept completely independent of any involvement by Sharkview or associated entities, employees and advisers.
+We are in talks with an Australian university and by late 2019 we hope to be able to announce that this and 3 overseas universities are testing our concept completely independent of any involvement by Sharkview or associated entities, employees and advisers.
 We know exactly what they will find and have nothing to fear from rigorous investigation of our products.
 Independent examination is vital as close associations between promoters and scientists limits the values of results and findings obtained.

 Research carried out at Port Stephens by CSIRO, UTS and CMA.
 Our component was the helicopter surveys in which previously undescribed behavior of shallow water hunting was recorded.